 Gold mutual funds provide investors with the same daily liquidity as gold ETFs, but they do not trade intraday on national exchanges, as do ETFs.
 And many mutual funds that hold gold in their portfolio may not exclusively invest in gold, which means they may not track gold’s price movements and reap the full value of gold’s diverse potential benefits.
 Mutual funds also tend to maintain a higher total expense ratio than that of many ETFs.2

 Gold mining stocks and ETFs are another way that investors can gain exposure to gold.
 But investing in these companies is not the same as directly investing in gold bullion or a gold-backed ETF.
 These represent investments in gold mining companies and operations, and these companies may be impacted by additional factors beyond the price of gold — such as profitability, industry competition, and other financial and operational decisions.

 Gold bars and coins remain the most popular way that global investors access gold.
 But that habit may be shifting.
-In 2020, for example, we saw gold-backed ETFs reach record highs.
+Today, global gold-backed ETFs hold 3,250 tons of gold.3 While gold-backed ETF flows can be volatile, the growth in these products shows that more investors are selecting ETFs for their gold allocation.
 Although directly holding bars and coins has a high level of transparency given physical possession, investors are often required to pay a premium over the spot price of gold for their purchase.
 Cost and liquidity considerations also come into play when holding bars and coins outright — including costs for insurance, transportation, and safekeeping, each of which can impact the underlying performance benefits realized.